lauracion/lacion/content/post/2019-07-14-my-first-user.md

 And a lot more happenned in this session but by this time of the day that started aboard a red-eye transatlantic flight, I shut down.
 The rest of my memories are blur.
 Except for:

-* *Aswerty keyboards and a non-English computer setup where a significant barrier for even the highest skilled R programmers in our community.
+* *Aswerty keyboards and a non-English computer setup were a significant barrier for even the highest skilled R programmers in our community.
 This repeated over and over again until Friday.
 UseR!
 2019 gave a great opportunity for a large part of the R community to reflect on how much more difficult everything is on a daily basis for people for whom English is a second language.*

 ### Tuesday